ADA-research/auto-verify/README.md

 Auto-Verify is a framework for neural network verification, that allows you to install, configure and run verification tools in parallel portfolios.

-To get started, the [Documentation](https://ada-research.github.io/auto-verify/) is also an option.

 ## Installation
 We recommend using [miniforge](https://github.com/conda-forge/miniforge) to set up the environment for auto-verify.